HudsonGri/foodplanner/sprints/Sprint3.md

   - In the mean time, the post request was confirmed to work through checking the network tab of Developer Tools and its respective return code and return value.

 ### List unit tests for backend
-For the backend we created tests for Go

 #### Go Tests
 - TestFindUser (modified from Sprint 2)